-I often hear patients say, “I’ve given up so much already, how much do I have to give up?”.
+I often hear people say, “I’ve given up so much already, how much do I have to give up?”.
 Many times, they are cancer patients or patients with a degenerative disease that are struggling with a mindset issue.

 My question to them is, what would you pay to be completely healthy and able to live your life fully, enjoying each and every day and moment, without the fear of how your disease is progressing?